Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: Supplementary information on examples.

-We now consider the example described in Sec.~\ref{secchemreac} and taken from \cite{howard2009analysis}.
+Consider the chemical reaction network example illustrated in Fig.~\ref{fignature4}.(a).
 The proposed mechanism for the hydrogenation of ethylene $(\text{C}_2 \text{H}_4)$ to ethane $(\text{C}_2 \text{H}_6)$, is (writing $[H]$ for the concentration of $H$) modeled by the following system of differential equations

 The primary variables are the concentrations $[H_2]$, $[H]$, $[C_2H_4]$ and $[C_2H_5]$ and their time derivatives $\frac{d[H_2]}{dt}$, $\frac{d[H]}{dt}$, $\frac{d[C_2H_4]}{dt}$ and $\frac{d[C_2H_5]}{dt}$.
 The computational hypergraph encodes the functional dependencies \eqref{eqehyehdydA} associated with the chemical reactions.
 The hyperedges of the hypergraph are assumed to be unknown and the primary variables are assumed to be known.
 Given $N$ samples from the graph of the form